Arash-11/booklist/README.md

 ## About the project

 BookList is a website to store and record the list of books you're interested in reading.
-Using Firebase as the backend, I have implemented authentication as well, so that each user can save their data and access it from anywhere.
+Using Firebase for the backend, I have implemented authentication as well, so that each user can save their data and access it from anywhere.

 The UI has been inspired by Google Keep, and I have used the Material UI library for the majority of the styling.
+The website is responsive to make sure a user has a good experience using the site no matter what device they're on.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has been deployed on Netlify.